MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Save trigger phrases](media/create-topic-7.png)

-## To edit the topic's conversation
+## To design the topic's conversation path

 1. Select the topic in the topics list and click the edit icon.